Switching to Ting Mobile is easy

 To set up data and enable other features you may need to configure the APN settings on your phone.

 APN stands for Access Point Name.
-APN acts as a gateway between your phone and the Ting network.
+APN acts as a gateway between your phone and the Ting Mobile network.
 Without APN settings configured, the network doesn’t know that you’re allowed to connect to it.